How to Become a Preschool Teacher

 Preschool teachers must plan lessons that engage young students and must also adapt their lessons to suit different learning styles.

 Education and training requirements vary based on settings and state regulations.
-They range from a high school diploma and certification to a college degree.
+Preschool teachers typically need at least an associate’s degree.

 In public schools, preschool teachers must be licensed to teach early childhood education, which covers preschool through third grade.
 Requirements vary by state, but they generally require a bachelor’s degree and passing an exam to demonstrate competency.
-Most states require teachers to complete continuing education credits to maintain their license.
+Most states require teachers to complete continuing education credits in order to maintain their license.

 A few states require preschool teachers to have some work experience in a childcare setting.
 In these states, preschool teachers often start out as childcare workers or teacher assistants.
 The amount of experience needed varies by state.

 Communication skills.
 Preschool teachers need good writing and speaking skills to talk to parents and colleagues about children’s progress.
 They must also be able to communicate well with small children.